 The accounting concentration is designed to meet the needs of students who hold an undergraduate degree in accounting and wish to broaden their analytical, technical, and interpersonal skills in business and accounting.
 The concentration is also available to those students without a significant accounting background who desire a more detailed exposure to the accounting discipline in preparation for career opportunities in accounting.
-A student with only an introductory exposure to financial and managerial accounting would need to take up to 15 hours of undergraduate prerequisites in addition to the nine hours of MBA accounting concentration courses.
+A student with only an introductory exposure to financial and managerial accounting would need to take up to 15 hours of undergraduate prerequisites with a grade of C or higher in each course in addition to the nine hours of MBA accounting concentration courses.
 Select one course from the following list to satisfy the 'area' requirement: